wkandek/locust/Readme.md

 Locust is a distributed stress testing system.
 The system itself and the test specification are programmed in Python and can then be run on N hosts (a swarm) that all query a central server for work assignments.
 This installation tested about 1000 nodes.

-The main server has a webinterface which is used to control the swarm and show statistics.
+The main server has a web interface which is used to control the swarm and show statistics.
-By default the webinterface is not secured.
-This installation frontends it with an nginx server for that purpose and forces SSL and requests a password.
+By default the web interface is not secured.
+This installation front ends it with an nginx server for that purpose and forces SSL and requests a password.

 ![locust1000](locust1000.png)